JuliaGraphics/Luxor.jl/docs/src/explanation/perfectpixels.md

 ## Text

-The anti-aliasing described above does not apply to text.
+Cairo's anti-aliasing described above does not apply to text.

 Text rendering is much more platform-dependent than graphics; Windows, MacOS, and Linux all have their own methods for rendering and rasterizing fonts, and currently Cairo.jl doesn't provide an interface to the underlying font rendering APIs.